EurAsia Daily: Criticism

 Also in 2020 it was claimed that the publication was involved in supporting the pro-Kremlin opposition in the Georgian elections and in promoting conspiracy theories about biological weapons testing in Georgia.
 In 2020-2021 it was reported that EADaily was involved in inciting the Armenian-Azerbaijani conflict in Nagorno-Karabakh.

 In 2021, EADaily promoted a narrative about the alleged active support of Romanian politician Maia Sandu by far-right trade unions, and tried to link her activities to fascism and support for war criminal Marshal Ion Antonescu, based on a single indiscreet statement.

 In 2022, Delphi characterized EADaily as a pro-Kremlin publication; they also noted that the publication was not blocked in the European Union at the time, despite a similar propaganda editorial policy to Sputnik.

 Also in 2022, EurAsia Daily reprinted a false report by Readovka about the burning of the house of a German girl sheltering Ukrainian refugees and spread a rumor about the murder of a Polish citizen by Ukrainian migrants.
 At the same time, the publication promoted false statements about the alleged canonization of Stepan Bandera by the Ukrainian Orthodox Church – Kyiv Patriarchate; later the publication seriously condemned joking statements about the annexation of Kaliningrad Oblast by the Czech Republic (which emerged against the background of falsifying the results of an internationally unrecognized "referendum" held to justify Russia's annexation of Ukraine's occupied territories) and supported the narrative about the involvement of the US and Ukrainian authorities in the protests in Dagestan.

 Restrictions

 On 24 February 2025, against the backdrop of the Russian invasion of Ukraine, the EU revoked the publication's broadcasting license, placing it on the list of media outlets under the permanent control of the Russian leadership.
 According to the EU, these publications "played an important role in promoting and supporting Russia's war of aggression against Ukraine, as well as in destabilising its neighbouring countries, the EU and its member states".

-In 2023 the Wikipedia community has deprecated EADaily as an unreliable source of information due to frequently producing false claims to advance their Kremlin-aligned viewpoints.